 June Bug Camp

-June 5-16: During the month of June we provide a multi-age learning experience for children who have attended the childcare or preschool during the current school year.
+June 4-15: During the month of June we provide a multi-age learning experience for children who have attended the childcare or preschool during the current school year.
 Each fun-filled the class includes crafts, stories and more!
-June Bug classes meet Monday through Friday from 9:00 to 11:30 am for children ages 3 to 6 years old.
+June Bug classes meet Monday through Friday from 9:00 to 11:30 am for children ages 3, 4, or 5 years old.

-June 19-22: With a variety of materials and mediums children ages 3 to 6, will use their natural curiosity and imagination to create ART.
-During the week, they will explore paint, weaving, clay, music, sculpture and more.
+June 25-28: With a variety of materials and mediums children ages 3 to 8, will use their natural curiosity and imagination to create ART.
+During the week, they will explore clay, paint, mosaics, sculpture, natural materials and more.
 This is a four day camp from 9:00-1:00.
 The cost is $130.00.
 Children are required to bring a lunch for the day.

 We arrange to bring a variety of special programs into the preschool, including Easter Seals, a North Park naturalist, and visits from community helpers such as firefighters and police officers to teach the children lessons in fire safety, stranger danger and disability awareness.